HeyPuter/docs/src/AI/img2txt.md

 #### `image` / `source` (String|File|Blob) (required)

-A string containing the URL or Puter path of the image you want to recognize, or a `File`/`Blob` object containing the image.
+A string containing the URL or Puter path, or a `File`/`Blob` object containing the source image or file.
 When calling with an options object, pass it as `{ source: ... }`.

 #### `testMode` (Boolean) (Optional)